Utkarsh771/StackAnswers-A-Web-Forum/README.md

 Please see screenshots attached.

-Note: The Project file 'StackAnswers' can be opened using the password I sent to you
+Note: All code is in zip file in this repository

 - Utkarsh Sharma